Windows App: Upload Documents

 tip

-11. UPLOAD FILES: Click to start the uploading process; you’ll see the uploading progress.
+11. UPLOAD FILES: Click to start the uploading process; you’ll see the progress.
 Once the files have finished loading, they’ll be available in the Docs tab of the client account profile.

 Uploading folders